 For professional background checks, there are important legal considerations.
 Checks for employment, licensing, loans, housing, and similar matters must comply with the FCRA.

-Key agencies like the Equal Employment Opportunity Commission (EEOC) and Federal Trade Commission (FTC) enforce these laws.
+Key agencies like the Equal Employment Opportunity Commission (EEOC) and the Federal Trade Commission (FTC) enforce these laws.
 For instance, background checks require written consent.
 Employers must also send adverse action notices if a check leads to rejection.

 Additionally, when records are accessed for professional use, the information should not be used for credit checks, employment decisions, housing applications, or other FCRA-protected purposes without consent.
 As such, organizations should educate themselves on fair information practices.